tidymodels/recipes/tests/testthat/_snaps/basics.md

       x No in-line functions should be used here. i The following function were found:
       * `log`
-      i Instead use steps to do transformations.
+      i Use steps to do transformations instead.

 ---